-- 2. In those instances where an applicant has timely validated only a portion of a plan and no extension is granted, the applicant seeking to develop only that portion of the project remains responsible for fully complying with all of the terms, conditions, and other requirements associated with the portion of the plan approval that has been implemented. - 3.
-If a Preliminary Plan or a phase of the plan is not timely validated, any APFO determination made by the Planning Board associated with the expired portion of the Preliminary Plan also expires. -In such event, the applicant loses any further rights to claim any vehicle trips associated with the expired APFO approval. -The filing of a new Preliminary Plan application does not provide the basis for reclaiming vehicle trips lost by the termination of the APFO approval. - 4.
-A Preliminary Plan approval conditionally linked to the project plan approval expires if the project plan expires.

-IJ.
-Revocation of approval

-- Approval of a Preliminary Plan may be revoked by resolution of the Planning Board at any time before the Planning Board approves the final plat covering the proposed preliminary planPreliminary Plan. - To revoke a Preliminary Plan approval, except in response to a violation of this Chapter, the Planning Board must find that completing a portion of the plan has been rendered impractical by reason of an amendment to the general planGeneral Plan, or by a conflict with a proposed public improvement or other conditions or circumstances not previously considered by the Board that make the plan contrary to public health, safety or welfare. - 3.
-The Planning Board must give a subdivider notice and an opportunity to be heard before taking any action to revoke approval of a Preliminary Plan by sending the owner and subdivider a notice by certified mail at least 1030 days before the date of the proposed action and giving the time and place of the hearing. -The notice must state the reasons for the proposed revocation.
+- 3. If a Preliminary Plan or a phase of the plan is not timely validated, any APFO determination made by the Planning Board associated with the expired portion of the Preliminary Plan also expires.
+In such event, the applicant loses any further rights to claim any vehicle trips associated with the expired APFO approval.
+The filing of a new Preliminary Plan application does not provide the basis for reclaiming vehicle trips lost by the termination of the APFO approval. - 4.
+A Preliminary Plan approval conditionally linked to the project plan approval expires if the project plan expires. - L. Revocation of approval - 1.
+Approval of a Preliminary Plan may be revoked by resolution of the Planning Board at any time before the Planning Board approves the final plat covering the proposed Preliminary Plan. - 2.
+To revoke a Preliminary Plan approval, except in response to a violation of this Chapter, the Planning Board must find that completing a portion of the plan has been rendered impractical by reason of an amendment to the General Plan, or by a conflict with a proposed public improvement or other conditions or circumstances not previously considered by the Board that make the plan contrary to public health, safety or welfare. - 3.
+The Planning Board must give a subdivider notice and an opportunity to be heard before taking any action to revoke approval of a Preliminary Plan by sending the owner and subdivider a notice by certified mail at least 1030 days before the date of the proposed action and giving the time and place of the hearing.
+The notice must state the reasons for the proposed revocation.

-Section 50.4.3.- Technical Review
+Section 50.4.3.
+Technical Review